 Philosophy

-Atherton New Living is an aftercare program that was designed to help encourage, motivate, and inspire clients to adapt to adversity, find contentment in life, and push themselves to achieve their wildest dreams.
+Atherton New Living is a program that was designed to help encourage, motivate, and inspire clients to adapt to adversity, find contentment in life, and push themselves to achieve their wildest dreams.

 This program focuses on mental, emotional, and physical well being.
 Our society is currently overstimulated, and with that comes a lack of emotional control.